T3Voila/templavoilaplus/Documentation/CaseTemplatingApiForUseInPlugins/GettingTheValueOfThePluginFlexformField/Index.rst

 The first example is how to accumulate content for list rows.
-This is basically done by a loop, traversing over the elements and for each iteration calling an API function in TemplaVoila with two arguments, the appropriate part of the ->TA variable (Template Array = cached template markup) and an array with the mininews data.
+This is basically done by a loop, traversing over the elements and for each iteration calling an API function in TemplaVoilà Plus with two arguments, the appropriate part of the ->TA variable (Template Array = cached template markup) and an array with the mininews data.